 7. Describe your favorite painting of Rizal / by Rizal.
 Cite reasons for your choice based on either your reading of Rizal's novels (Noli Me Tangere, El Filibusterismo) or your general knowledge about Rizal's mark in Philippine history.

-8. Comment on the scale of Juan Luna's "Spoliairum" How long did you stare/look at this painting?
+8. Comment on the scale of Juan Luna's "Spoliarium" How long did you stare/look at this painting?
 What aspects or features of this masterpiece speak to you?
 How does this monumental work speak to your generation?

 9. Manansala's technique is called "transparent cubism".
 Based on what you see, describe this art focusing on its material values as well as on the abstract concepts that come across through this technique.